-Polycystic ovary syndrome is a common condition in which the ovaries do not function normally.
+Polycystic ovarian syndrome is a common condition in which the ovaries do not function normally.

 The main symptoms of PCOS are: